CarlGao4/Demucs-Gui/usage.md

 3. On Windows, the progress bar should have animation.
 However, rendering a lot of progress bars at the same time (like the queue) will consume a lot of CPU resources.
 So, the animation is disabled in the queue (animation will still be rendered when the text like percentage changes).
 I don't like this, so I added this: If you click on the header `Status`, the animation will be enabled.
 Click again to disable it.

+4. The default style on macOS (`macOS`) can't render progress bars correctly inside a table, so the style of the queue is changed to `Fusion` on macOS and may looks different from the main window. *\*New in 1.0*

 ### Separation parameters

 #### Segment